oshawa-connection/flask_gis_example/readme.md

 ## Example route

-To test out some example routes, try the following:
+To test out some example routes, try the following.

 Should return some geojson data: